FuadAhmad/GCN-LSTM/README.md

 Step-2:

-Open cmd prompt and navigate to the root folder of the downloaded project where “requirements.txt” exists.
+Open terminal/cmd prompt and navigate to the root folder of the downloaded project where “requirements.txt” exists.
 Now execute this command:
 pip install -r requirements.txt
 It will install all the dependencies with the proper version.